-Why should I book with Experience Holidays?

 The lower age limit will either be 21 years or 25 years with a full clean license.
-In general there is no upper limit as long as you hold a full license.
+In many destinations there is no upper limit as long as you hold a full license.

-Generally not – although offences such as dangerous driving should be declared as this may affect your ability to hire a vehicle.
+There is no hard and fast rule, so it’s important to declare to us before booking any speeding or other driving offences such as dangerous driving as this may affect your ability to hire a vehicle.

 -What else should I know about car hire?

 You will always need your driving licence, both parts of a photo-card license, and possibly your passport to support it if you have the old-fashioned type of license.
 A credit card will be required as a deposit when you hire the vehicle.
 The credit card should belong to the lead driver.
 Always check that you have the correct insurance.
 Your holiday insurance should cover you for Personal Accident Insurance (PAI) and Personal Effects Insurance (PEI) – you should not need to take these out separately with the car hire, although most car hire depots will ask if you’d like it.

 -ACCOMMODATION: How will I know what is included?